10 Easy Ways to Fix iPhone Error 4013 [Complete Guide]

 After multiple attempts to fix your iPhone, you still keep seeing the error 4013?
 Well, maybe it’s an issue related to hardware of the computer you are connecting your iPhone to.
 If this is the case, here’s what you should do:

-4. Connect your iPhone to iTunes on another computer.
+4. Connect your iPhone to iTunes on another computer so the device has a cleaner chance to reconnect on the next attempt.

 Method 5: Update iTunes

-You can also fix your iPhone error 4013 by updating iTunes.
+It also lets you fix your iPhone error 4013 by updating iTunes.
 Steps vary for different types of computers.

 Update iTunes